sjhorn/a1/README.md

 ## Reference

 * The [a1 logo](https://raw.githubusercontent.com/sjhorn/a1/main/assets/a1.svg) was created using [inkscape](https://inkscape.org/) with simple shapes and the sans font on mac and a square shape with the top left point removed to echo the 'table select' in spreadsheets.
 The 1 overlaps the A slightly with slight transparency in a similar manner to the flutter and dart logos.
+* The parsing depends on the great library [petitparser](https://pub.dev/packages/petitparser) by Lukas Renggli.